What are the ChatGPT free and paid versions?

 Students and casual users shouldn’t rush to get the paid ChatGPT version – most will feel content with what the free version offers.

-The ChatGPT-5 Thinking is good enough, so you don’t feel the absence of the GPT-4o and other legacy models.
+The Thinking mode is good enough, so you don’t feel the absence of its Extended version.
 You can also try custom GPTs that can aid with specific tasks, such as creative writing or preparing presentations.
 Furthermore, the Study mode will let high school or university students do homework or prepare for exams.

 Consider upgrading to Plus only if you constantly need to use Deep research or can no longer use the Study mode due to hitting the memory limit.